c00lgat/OBSIDIAN/Basic Command Syntax.md

 `crontab` is used to schedule tasks
 Lets us schedule a job or a process to run at a specific time.

 There is the `cron` daemon and then there's the `crontab`.
 The difference is that the `crontab` specifies commands or scripts to be run at a specific time, which the user can modify.
-The commands and steps are stored in the `crontab` file that holds the
+The commands and steps are stored in the `crontab` file that holds the commands and steps that the `cron` daemon will run.
-Whereas the `cron` daemon can check the file each minute for scheduled tasks, and then then the `cron` daemon will run these tasks.
+The `cron` daemon can check the file each minute for scheduled tasks, and then then the `cron` daemon will run these tasks.

 - `crontab -a fileName` = creates the `crontab` file that holds the commands and steps that the `cron` daemon will run
-- `crontab -e` = edit the crontab
+- `crontab -e` = edit the crontab (copy the original crontab text to a new file for backup)
 - `crontab -l` = list the crontab entries
 - `crontab -r` = remove the crontab
 - `crond` = crontab daemon/service that manages scheduling